vinaymhubli/clonezoom/README.md

-# clonezoom-Flutter Fully Functional Vedio Conferencing App🎥
+# clonezoom - Fully Functional Vedio Conferencing App🎥

 video chat with the whole team.
 In fact, invite everyone you know. clonezoom is a fully encrypted video conferencing solution using Jitsi Meet Plugin.
 More secure, more flexible, and completely free video conferencing.
 "Jitsi Meet is an open-source (Apache) WebRTC JavaScript application that uses Jitsi Videobridge to provide high quality, secure and scalable video conferences."